Carl Correns: Key experiments and findings

 Carl Correns conducted much of the foundational work for the field of genetics at the turn of the 20th century.
 He rediscovered and independently verified the work of Mendel in a separate model organism.
-He also discovered cytoplasmic inheritance, an important extension of Mendel's theories, which demonstrated the existence of extra-chromosomal factors on phenotype.
+He also discovered cytoplasmic inheritance, an important extension of Mendel's theories, which demonstrated the existence of extrachromosomal factors on phenotype.
 Some of his unpublished work and most of his lab books were destroyed in the Berlin bombings of 1945.

 Rediscovery of Mendel

 In 1892, while at the University of Tübingen, Correns began to experiment with trait inheritance in plants.
 Correns published his first paper on 25 January 1900, which cited both Charles Darwin and Mendel, recognising the relevance of genetics to Darwin's ideas.
 In Correns' paper, "G. Mendel's Law Concerning the Behavior of the Progeny of Racial Hybrids", he restated Mendel's results as the' law of segregation' and introduced a new 'law of independent assortment'.